 The Best Cha Ca Hanoi You Have Ever Tasted

-It is surely hard to determine which Hanoi cuisine is the best to try.
+It is undoubtedly hard to determine which Hanoi cuisine is the best to try.
 But if someone asks me which dish represents Hanoi's most delicate food, I won’t hesitate to say it is Cha Ca Hanoi, not Pho.
 You can slurp a bowl of Pho for a quick meal but cannot eat Cha Ca Hanoi in a few minutes.
-This fits the Hanoian lifestyle that I have known for a long time: Hanoian never rush.
-In every dining table where Cha Ca is served, you’ll see not only how it should be enjoyed properly but also how Hanoian socialize.
+This fits the Hanoian lifestyle that I have known for a long time: Hanoians never rush.
+At every dining table where Cha Ca is served, you’ll see not only how it should be enjoyed properly but also how Hanoians socialize.
 Cha Ca may not be for everyone, but it is a must-try dish when you come to Hanoi.
-You’ll know why after reading this article.
+You’ll know the reason why after reading this article.

 Table of Content[Hide]